dougeby/IntuneDocs/intune/reports-changelog.md

 ### Enrollment Activities Collection Released to Beta

-The new `Enrollment Failure` collection is released to beta.
+The new `Enrollment Activities` collection is released to beta.
 You can use this collection to understand how your enrollment is proceeding by viewing the most common failures.

 ## 1805